mrdvince/surtr/README.md

-# An OpenTofu/Terraform Provider for Proxmox
+# An OpenTofu/Terraform Provider for Proxmox (Archived)

 > ⚠️ This is a learning and experimentation project to see what is required to write providers in a different language, essentially, if it can be done and what it would look like.
 ⚠️ DON'T USE THIS